ruilin-wu/ELEC3607-AUP-ZU3/2_Generate_custom_BSP/README.md

 Save and exit.

 In the Project_core_configuration folder, we attached 3 config files.
+We modified the Root filesystem and username above.
+Now iic-8GB-1026-1802-new-config is almost identical to original-1026-1826-config
 #### Device Tree Related

 ```